 We use appropriate security measures when destroying personal information, including shredding paper records and deleting electronic records.
 Electronic files are maintained in a secure environment with restricted access.
 Access to more sensitive files is restricted to employees who require access to them.

 The SU operates several different websites.
-Some are hosted internally on our own web server and some are hosted by third-party web-hosting services.
+All are hosted by third-party web-hosting services.
 By using one of our websites, you’re acknowledging that you consent to your information being used for the purposes and for the manner described in this policy.

-Some of our websites also use Facebook’s custom audience pixel.
-With its help, we can keep track of what users do after they see or click on a Facebook advertisement.
-This enables us to monitor the effectiveness of Facebook ads for purposes of statistics and market research.
+Some of our websites also use Meta pixel.
+With its help, we can keep track of what users do after they see or click on a Facebook/Instagram advertisement.
+This enables us to monitor the effectiveness of Facebook/Instagram ads for purposes of statistics and market research.
 Data collected in this way is anonymous to us, which means we cannot see the personal data of individual users.
-However, this data is saved and processed by Facebook.
-Facebook can connect this data with your Facebook account and use it for its own advertising purposes, in accordance with Facebook’s Data Policy.
+However, this data is saved and processed by Meta.
+Meta can connect this data with your Facebook/Instagram account and use it for its own advertising purposes, in accordance with Meta’s Data Policy.

 Our websites are protected, as necessary, by alphanumeric passwords, physical protection, and encryption.